humanapi/humanapi-android-client/README.md

 ### 3. [Server-side] Finish Authentication Flow
    * Receive sessionTokenObject to previously specified `auth_url`
    * Sign it with `clientSecret` from the developer portal
-   * POST signed `sessionTokenObject` from your server to Human API Tokens Endpoint `https://user.humanapi.co/v1/connect/tokens`
+   * POST signed `sessionTokenObject` from your server to Human API Tokens Endpoint:
+   `https://user.humanapi.co/v1/connect/tokens`
    * Retrieve and store `humanId`, `accessToken` and `publicToken` on your server for use to query user data from Human API
-   * Return status `200 OK` with payload containing `publicToken` to store on device:
+   * Return status `200 OK` with payload containing `publicToken` to store on device for future launches of Human Connect:

    ```
    {
      publicToken: "2767d6oea95f4c3db8e8f3d0a1238302"